jxhuang0508/FSDR/README.md

 # FSDR: Frequency Space Domain Randomization for Domain Generalization

 ## Updates
-- *06/2021*: check out our domain adaptation paper [FSDR: Frequency Space Domain Randomization for Domain Generalization](https://arxiv.org/abs/2103.02370) (accepted to CVPR 2021).
+- *06/2021*: check out our domain adaptation for panoptic segmentation paper [Cross-View Regularization for Domain Adaptive Panoptic Segmentation](https://arxiv.org/abs/2103.02584) (accepted to CVPR 2021).
 Inspired by the idea of JPEG that converts spatial images into multiple frequency components (FCs), we propose Frequency Space Domain Randomization (FSDR) that randomizes images in frequency space by keeping domain-invariant FCs (DIFs) and randomizing domain-variant FCs (DVFs) only.
-[Pytorch](https:xx) code and pre-trained models are coming soon.
+[Pytorch](https://github.com/jxhuang0508/CVRN) code and pre-trained models are avaliable.

 ## Paper
 ![](./fsdr_figure_1.jpg)